 - Once you see the plants full of flowering buds, then it is time to stop keeping them in complete darkness during the nighttime.

-- Start watering the plant well.
-Do it deeply when the topsoil feels dry to touch.
+- Start watering the plant well, but of course, repeat the next time when the soil is dry to the touch.

-- Make sure it gets plenty of sunlight.
+- Make sure it gets plenty of direct sunlight in your home, too.
 The more, the better.

 - Keep snipping off the spent flowers to help the plant direct its energy into the development of new buds.

-- The best part is, the flowers stay for 4-6 weeks and if you will take the right care, you can extend this time even more!
+- The best part is–the flowers stay for 4-6 weeks, and if you take the right care, you can extend this time even more!